JephrenNaicker/AIChatBot_Template/README.md

 --git hub not showing commits
 -- add a overlay bg for the chats

+--Avaret imaage and background images on upload? or Ai Gen?
 Image location thing, and the mood thing
 --Voice getting gene auto , should be gen only if user wants. and make it asyc as cant countiue the chat --deleting a bot is stuck -partly, seems if the name is the same , the user histroy comes back in the chat